 Years later, FS now makes more than I did as an Executive Director at a major bulge bracket firm with 90% less work and 100% more fun.
 Follow my step-by-step guide to starting your own website today in under 30 minutes.
 Once you own your platform online, you can now potentially reach 3 billion+ people!
 You never know where the journey will take you!

-Updated for 2020 and beyond.
+Updated for 2021 and beyond.
 I’m loving the lifestyle business lifestyle.
 No investors.
 No shareholders.
 100% freedom to do whatever I want is priceless.
+A billion dollar company is ice, but I really enjoy the autonomy of my lifestyle business.